Hackathorn/CVA-SBERT/README.md

 Specifically, this work approaches CVA as the _semantic consistency_ or _semantic textual similarity_ (STS) between the Definition sentence with pairwise comparisons with its Item sentences.
 Variations of Source-Definition-Item relationships are examined as whether they are semantically consistent.

 For example, is the definition of a conceptual variable on this survey questionaire semantically consistent to each of its survey item questions?
 A person should remark, "Yes, this survey question item does relate to discovering insights into this social variable", thus being judged as reasonable for most humans.
-The hypothesis is that, since this LLM has been pretrained on huge corpus of human-generated text, S-BERT has the potential to perform at a Human-Level Performance (HLP). :smile
+The hypothesis is that, since this LLM has been pretrained on huge corpus of human-generated text, S-BERT has the potential to perform at a Human-Level Performance (HLP). 😧

 # Notebook List